How it works

 Visit /me for a 7-day chart of your daily scores, with each bar colored by the tier you earned that day.

-• Zoom and pan the satellite map as much as you want before you commit.
+- Zoom and pan the map as much as you want before you commit.

-StormGuessr is built around real tornado events, many of which caused deaths and devastating damage.
+Stormle is built around real extreme weather and nature events, many of which caused deaths and devastating damage.
 Clue text and reveal facts reference fatalities and historical impacts factually and respectfully.

 Photos and details come from public NWS damage surveys.
 If you find anything insensitive, tell us at stormguessr@gmail.com.